History of Brigitte Macron in Timeline

 2007: Teaches at Lycée Saint-Louis de Gonzague

-In 2007, Brigitte Macron began teaching at Lycée Saint-Louis de Gonzague in Paris, a prestigious private school where she taught French to Frédéric and Jean Arnault.
+In 2007, Brigitte Macron began teaching at Lycée Saint-Louis de Gonzague in Paris, a prestigious private school.
+She remained there until 2015.

 2015: Leaves Lycée Saint-Louis de Gonzague

-In 2015, Brigitte Macron concluded her teaching position at Lycée Saint-Louis de Gonzague in Paris.
+In 2015, Brigitte Macron concluded her teaching tenure at Lycée Saint-Louis de Gonzague in Paris, where she had been teaching since 2007.

 2017: Active Role in Presidential Campaign

-In March 2018, the Élysée Palace filed a complaint for identity theft after discovering Brigitte Macron's name was being used to obtain preferential treatment in luxury establishments through a false email address.
+In March 2018, the Élysée Palace filed a complaint for identity theft after discovering that Brigitte Macron's name was being used to obtain preferential treatment in luxury establishments through a false email address, in an attempt to harm her reputation.

 August 2019: Case Closed Without Further Action

-In August 2019, the case against Brigitte Macron, filed in August 2018, was closed without further action.
+In August 2019, the case filed against Brigitte Macron in August 2018 was closed without further action.

 2019: Death of André-Louis Auzière

-In August 2020, during the presidential couple's vacation at Fort de Brégançon, yellow vest protesters gathered on a nearby beach and launched several inflatable lobsters, one of which bore insults directed at Brigitte Macron.
-The case was later dismissed due to a procedural defect.
+In August 2020, during the presidential couple's vacation at the Fort de Brégançon, yellow vest protesters gathered on a nearby beach and launched several inflatable lobsters, one of which bore insults directed at Brigitte Macron.
+A legal case was dismissed due to a procedural defect.

 In October 2021, a 35-year-old man claiming to be Brigitte Macron's nephew was sentenced to 30 months in prison, 18 of which were suspended, for identity theft, attempted fraud, and fraud as a repeat offender.